CelduinX/mais/readme.md

-# MAIS – Minecraft As It Should
+# MAIS – Minecraft As It Should (Fabric Server Edition)

-Welcome to **MAIS – Minecraft As It Should**, the ultimate modpack that transforms Minecraft into the experience it was always meant to be.
-Carefully designed to enhance exploration, visuals, mechanics, and performance, MAIS offers a perfect balance between innovation and the classic Minecraft feel.
-Whether you're an adventurer, builder, or explorer, MAIS brings your world to life like never before.
+Welcome to the **Fabric Server Edition** of MAIS – Minecraft As It Should.
+This version is tailored for server administrators who want to provide their players with the ultimate Minecraft multiplayer experience.
+With enhanced exploration, visuals, mechanics, and performance, MAIS ensures a smooth and immersive server environment while staying true to the essence of Minecraft.

 ---

-## 🌟 Key Features

-### 🌍 **World Generation**
-- **150+ New Biomes**: Discover stunning landscapes with unmatched diversity.
-- **200+ Enhanced Structures**: Explore revamped dungeons, strongholds, and villages.
-- **Reimagined Dimensions**: Dive into a completely overhauled Nether and End.
-- **Dynamic Elements**: Realistic tree physics, falling leaves, and scenic rivers with bridges.

-### 🎨 **Visual & Sound Upgrades**
-- **Complementary Shaders**: Experience cinematic lighting, water, and shadows.
-- **3D Models & Animations**: Bring blocks, mobs, and items to life.
-- **Immersive Audio**: Ambient sounds, sound physics, and enhanced block effects.

-### ⚙️ **Quality of Life**
-- **Improved Crafting**: Keep items in grids and view Shulker box contents instantly.
-- **Easier Navigation**: Fullscreen maps, waypoints, and optimized keybindings.
-- **Smarter Mechanics**: Auto-tool replacement, Elytra slots, and moveable chests.

-### 🛠️ **Performance Optimizations**
-- Powered by **Sodium**, **Lithium**, and **FerriteCore** for smoother gameplay.
-- Efficient rendering with **Entity Culling** and faster chunk loading.

-### 🔧 **Gameplay Enhancements**
-- **New Enchantments** and expanded anvil options.
-- **Grave System**: Recover items safely after death.
-- **Integrated Voice Chat** for seamless multiplayer communication.
+## 📋 Quick Start Guide

+### 1. Download the Server Pack
+Grab the Fabric server pack from the provided link.

+### 2. Extract the Server Pack
+Extract the downloaded pack to a location of your choice.

+### 3. Create a `start.bat` File
+Create a `start.bat` file in the server directory with the following content.
+Replace `<YOUR JAVA START ARGUMENTS>` with the arguments you prefer:

+\`\`\`bash
+java -Xms10G -Xmx10G -XX:+UseG1GC -XX:+ParallelRefProcEnabled -XX:MaxGCPauseMillis=200 -XX:+UnlockExperimentalVMOptions -XX:+DisableExplicitGC -XX:+AlwaysPreTouch -XX:G1NewSizePercent=30 -XX:G1MaxNewSizePercent=40 -XX:G1HeapRegionSize=8M -XX:G1ReservePercent=20 -XX:G1HeapWastePercent=5 -XX:G1MixedGCCountTarget=4 -XX:InitiatingHeapOccupancyPercent=15 -XX:G1MixedGCLiveThresholdPercent=90 -XX:G1RSetUpdatingPauseTimePercent=5 -XX:SurvivorRatio=32 -XX:+PerfDisableSharedMem -XX:MaxTenuringThreshold=1 -Dusing.aikars.flags=https://mcflags.emc.gs -Daikars.new.flags=true -jar paper.jar --nogui
+\`\`\`

+### 4. Adjust RAM Allocation
+Modify the RAM values in your Java arguments:
+- **`-Xms`**: Minimum RAM (e.g., 4G for 4GB)
+- **`-Xmx`**: Maximum RAM (e.g., 8G for 8GB or more).

+### 5. Save and Start the Server
+Save the `start.bat` file and double-click it to start your server.

 ---

-## Why Choose MAIS?

-MAIS takes your Minecraft adventure to the next level while staying true to its core.
-This modpack isn’t just about adding features—it’s about making every moment of gameplay feel more immersive, exciting, and rewarding.
-Build breathtaking structures, explore endlessly diverse landscapes, and enjoy the smoothest gameplay experience possible.

-> Ready to see Minecraft as it should be?
-Download MAIS now and elevate your journey!
+## 🔧 System Requirements

+### Minimum for ~10 Players:
+- **4-Core CPU**
+- **16 GB RAM**
+- **SSD** (Solid State Drive for faster data access)
+- **10 Mbit Upload** (to ensure smooth player connections)

+---

+## 🚀 Key Features for Server Administrators

+### 🌍 World Generation
+- **150+ New Biomes** for breathtaking exploration.
+- **200+ Enhanced Structures**, including revamped dungeons, villages, and strongholds.
+- **Reimagined Nether and End**, providing a richer multiplayer dimension experience.

+### ⚙️ Quality of Life Enhancements
+- Improved mechanics for easier multiplayer interactions.
+- Optimized performance for smooth gameplay, even with multiple players.
+- Integrated voice chat for seamless communication.

+### 🛠️ Performance Optimizations
+- Powered by **Sodium**, **Lithium**, and other Fabric performance mods.
+- Efficient chunk loading and entity rendering for minimal lag.

+---

+> Get started with MAIS and bring your multiplayer Minecraft server to life with the perfect blend of innovation and tradition!